-8. Progression through the Degree
+7. Progression through the Degree

-Each student will prepare an Individual Study Plan with the allocated Student Academic Tutor (SAT).
+Each student will prepare an Individual Study Plan with the allocated Subject Assessment Tutor (SAT).
 This Plan will be monitored and revised if necessary each term.
 Students have the option of taking one or two modules per term, depending upon individual circumstances and supervision capacity.
-In the first year, students are advised to take two modules each term.

-There will be regular meetings with your Student Academic Tutor (SAT), Academic Staff in the Faculty and at thesis stage, your Director of Studies and Second Supervisor and Academic Advisor throughout the programme.
+There will be regular meetings with your Subject Assessment Tutor, Academic Staff in the Faculty and at thesis stage, your Director of Studies and Second Supervisor and Academic Advisor throughout the programme.
 A full schedule of the expected meetings, the participants and outcomes are in Appendix 1.